finos/tracdap/doc/modelling/tutorial/lesson_1_hello_world.rst

     :linenos:
     :lineno-start: 28

-TRAC will resolve the paths for the system and job config files in the following order:
+Paths for the system and job config files are resolved in the following order:

     1. If absolute paths are supplied, these take top priority
     2. Resolve relative to the current working directory